Volkswagen Caddy: Ford Tourneo Connect

 In 2021, the Ford Tourneo Connect was announced as a rebadged Caddy, the first model developed under the Ford-Volkswagen partnership.
 Prior Ford MPVs in this size class have been based on the Ford Transit Connect.
 The Tourneo Connect shares the Volkswagen Caddy's engine lineup, with the EA288-evo rebranded to EcoBlue and the EA211-evo rebranded to EcoBoost.
-The first deliveries started in the spring of 2022.
+The first deliveries started in early 2022.

 The Active trim level features a crossover-inspired look with plastic cladding, aluminum-style skid plates and unique 17-inch wheels.